Head & neck cancer · Barranquilla & Santa Marta

 Will head and neck radiotherapy leave me without saliva?

 Dry mouth is a possible effect, but techniques such as IMRT can protect the salivary glands and reduce it.
-The doctor explains how it is prevented and managed in your case.
+How much can be protected depends on the tumor location; the doctor explains what to expect in your case.

 Will I be able to eat and speak during treatment?

-Most patients keep eating and speaking, though mouth and throat discomfort may appear.
-The team provides nutrition and care guidance to better tolerate treatment.
+Most patients keep eating and speaking, though mouth and throat discomfort may appear over the weeks.
+The team provides nutrition and care guidance and monitors your weight throughout treatment.

 How many sessions will I need?

-It depends on the tumor type and location and whether it is combined with surgery or chemotherapy.
+It depends on the tumor type and location and whether radiotherapy is combined with surgery or chemotherapy.
 The exact number is defined during planning, after your assessment.

 Ready for an assessment?